 Interest rate risks are monitored by way of sensitivity analysis.
-These show the estimated effects of changes in market interest rates that management believes would be reasonably possible over the next twelve months, on net interest income and shareholder's equity as at December 31, 2016.
+These show the estimated effects of changes in market interest rates that management believes would be reasonably possible over the next twelve months, on net interest income and shareholder's equity as at December 31, 2017.
 The interest rate sensitivity analysis is based on the assumption that volumes remain stable over the analysis period and that management responds to changes in market interest rates and other risk factors.
 The interest rate sensitivity analysis does not reflect the movement in the fair value of investment securities from changes in market interest rates, which would be recorded as OCI within equity.

-In light of the current low interest rate environment, the Bank does not believe it is reasonably possible for there to be a substantial decrease in interest rates.
+December 31, 2017 Increase in net interest income and equity

+100 basis point increase \$ 1,224

+200 basis point increase \$ 2,453

+100 basis point decrease \$ (4,491)

+200 basis point decrease \$ (9,196)

 December 31, 2016 Increase in net interest income and equity

 100 basis point increase \$ 1,696

 200 basis point increase \$ 3,401

-December 31, 2015 Increase in net interest income and equity

-100 basis point increase \$ \$ 2,905
+100 basis point decrease 200 basis point decrease \$ \$ (4,175) (9,925)

-200 basis point increase Ф 4,819

-The tables on the following page summarizes the repricing periods for assets, liabilities and off-balance-sheet instruments.
+The tables on the following page summarize the repricing periods for assets, liabilities and off-balance-sheet instruments.
 Items are allocated to time band categories by reference to the earlier of the next contractual interest rate repricing date and the maturity date.
 Use of this table to derive information about the Bank's interest rate risk position is limited by the fact that customers and other counterparties may choose to terminate their financial instruments at a date earlier than contractual maturity or repricing date.
-Examples of this include loans, which are shown at the earlier of the next contractual interest rate repricing date and the maturity date, but which may pre-pay earlier, and certain term deposits, which are shown at contractual maturity but which may be withdrawn before their contractual maturity and asset-backed securities which have call or pre-payment features.
+Examples of this include loans, which are shown at the earlier of the next contractual interest rate repricing date and the maturity date, but which may prepay earlier, and certain term deposits, which are shown at contractual maturity but which may be withdrawn before their contractual maturity and asset-backed securities which have call or pre-payment features.